Reusable launch vehicle: Fully reusable launch vehicle

-At least four companies are currently in development to achieve fully reusable launch vehicles as of February 2023.
+Several companies are currently developing fully reusable launch vehicles as of January 2025.
 Each of them is working on a two-stage-to-orbit system.
-SpaceX, with their SpaceX Starship, has been in development since 2016 and is aiming to make an initial test flight of a part of the system capabilities as early as 2023.
-Relativity Space, with their Terran R beginning development by 2021, is aiming to make an initial orbital launch test by 2024.
-Blue Origin, with Project Jarvis, began development work by early 2021, but has announced no date for testing, nor even been public with their plans.
+SpaceX is testing Starship, which has been in development since 2016 and has made an initial test flight in April 2023 and a total of 11 flights as of October 2025.
+Blue Origin, with Project Jarvis, began development work by early 2021, but has announced no date for testing and have not discussed the project publicly.
 Stoke Space is also developing a rocket which is planned to be reusable.

-Earlier plans to run tests of enhanced reusability on the second stage of the SpaceX Falcon 9 were set aside in 2018.
+As of January 2025, Starship is the only launch vehicle intended to be fully reusable that has been fully built and tested.
+The fifth test flight was on October 13, 2024, in which the vehicle completed a suborbital launch and landed both stages for the second time.
+The Super Heavy booster was caught successfully by the "chopstick system" on Orbital Pad A for the first time.
+The Ship completed its second successful reentry and returned for a controlled splashdown in the Indian Ocean.
+The test marked the second instance that could be considered meeting all requirements to be fully reusable.

 Partially reusable launch systems

-Partial reusable launch systems, in the form of multiple stage to orbit systems have been so far the only reusable configurations in use.